mikepotjer/vfp-git-utils/ReadMe.md

 #### `Thor_Tool_FoxBin2Prg_DB2toDBF.PRG` ####
 **PLEASE NOTE:**  As of FoxBin2Prg version 1.19.47, this tool is no longer needed.
-There is a new FoxBin2Prg.CGF setting `DBF_Conversion_Support: 8`, which provides bidirection conversion of .DBF/.DB2 files directly from FoxBin2Prg.
+There is a new FoxBin2Prg.CFG setting `DBF_Conversion_Support: 8`, which provides bidirectional conversion of .DBF/.DB2 files directly from FoxBin2Prg.

 Unlike the other Git Utilities, this tool only uses FoxBin2Prg and not Git, and therefore can be